iasad95/iasad95/README.md

 </p>

 <p align="center">
-  I build software that stays fast, steady and easy to grow.
+  I build software that stays fast, steady, and easy to grow.
 </p>

 <hr />

 ## About Me

-I am a Senior Software Engineer who spends most of my time on SaaS products, backend systems and the kind of architecture decisions that matter once real users start relying on a product.
+I am a Senior Software Engineer who works on SaaS products, backend systems, and architecture that matters once real users start depending on a product.

-I like clean systems, clear thinking and shipping things that hold up when traffic, data and product scope keep growing.
-I also care about the small details that make a product feel solid in day to day use.
+I enjoy clean systems, clear thinking, and shipping software that holds up when traffic, data, and product scope keep growing.
+I also care about the details that make a product feel solid in day-to-day use.

 ## Highlights

 * Built and scaled platforms serving 12M+ users
 * Reduced backend latency by around 45% in production
 * Migrated and optimized 50M+ records
-* Designed multi tenant SaaS systems from scratch
+* Designed multi-tenant SaaS systems from scratch
 * Cut development effort by around 40% through better architecture
 * Integrated AI into real product workflows, not just demos
+* Built practical automation workflows with tools like n8n
+* Worked with LLM orchestration and workflow tools like LangChain and LangFlow

 ## What I Work On

-I enjoy building microservices, event driven systems and multi tenant SaaS products.
-I usually end up close to the parts that shape scale, reliability and maintainability.
+I enjoy building microservices, event-driven systems, and multi-tenant SaaS products.
+I usually end up close to the parts that shape scale, reliability, and maintainability.

 Lately I have also been spending more time on AI inside real products.
 Not just a chat box on top of an app, but features that help users finish work faster.
-That includes AI middleware, document workflows, chat based assistance and practical LLM use cases inside SaaS.
+That includes AI middleware, document workflows, chat-based assistance, automation pipelines, and practical LLM use cases inside SaaS.

 ## A Few Things I Have Built

 CloudDrive is one of the main systems I have worked on.
-It is a Google Drive style SaaS with organization based storage, RBAC, file versioning, AI assisted document editing and cloud storage flows built for real teams.
+It is a Google Drive style SaaS with organization-based storage, RBAC, file versioning, AI-assisted document editing, and cloud storage flows built for real teams.

-I have also worked on a school management SaaS, a PAM security platform and other large production systems where scale, permissions and clean workflows mattered a lot.
+I have also worked on a school management SaaS, a PAM security platform, and other large production systems where scale, permissions, and clean workflows mattered a lot.

+## Precision RAG

+I also built **Precision RAG**, a production-minded retrieval system for internal company knowledge.

+It is designed for real questions, not demo prompts.
+The system retrieves evidence, ranks it carefully, generates grounded answers, and returns citations so users can verify what the answer is based on.

+### What it focuses on

+* Intent-aware query routing
+* Query rewrite with safe fallback
+* Hybrid retrieval with weighted RRF
+* Optional reranking with graceful fallback
+* Context packing with token budget control
+* Confidence gating and refusal path
+* Citation verification and sanitization
+* Incremental ingestion with index hygiene
+* End-to-end observability

+## Automation & AI Workflow Tools

+I like building systems that remove repetitive work and make products smarter without making them fragile.

+Some of the tools and areas I work with include:

+* n8n for automation workflows
+* LangChain for LLM orchestration
+* LangFlow for visual AI workflow building
+* OpenAI APIs and LLM integration patterns
+* AI middleware and retrieval pipelines
+* Document processing and workflow automation

 ## ⚙️ Tech Stack